cotes2020/jekyll-theme-chirpy/_posts/00CodeNote/SourceMangr/2020-11-11-Github-model.md

 Feature/topic branches
 - used to develop new features for the upcoming or a distant future release.
 - When starting development of a feature, the target release in which this feature will be incorporated may well be unknown at that point.
-- The essence of a feature branch is that <font color=blue> it exists as long as the feature is in development </font>
+- The essence of a feature branch is that <font color=LightSlateBlue> it exists as long as the feature is in development </font>
   - but will eventually be
     - merged back into develop (add the new feature to the upcoming release)
     - or discarded (in case of a disappointing experiment).